-You can read the full story here in the pages of Mad Scientist Journal.
+You can purchase this story here in the pages of Mad Scientist Journal.

 Istanbul, Turkey